Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: PRELIMINARIES

 \subsection{Operational Profile based Reliability Assessment}

-\yi{In real world scenarios, the agent can take different trajectories from different initial states under a given policy and an operational environment.
-To support reliability claims for DRL in safety critical applications, all possible trajectories need to be considered.
+{In real-world scenarios, the agent can take different trajectories from different initial states under a given policy and an operational environment.
+To support reliability claims for DRL in safety-critical applications, all possible trajectories need to be considered.
 In real applications, the initial state (and its trajectory) of the agent usually obeys some distribution that can be approximated from data. }

-The OP has been widely modelled in reliability assessment, which is applied to represent the occurrence probabilities of function calls and the distributions of parameter values \cite{musa_operational_1993, koziolek2005operational}.
+The OP has been widely modelled in reliability assessment, which is applied to represent the occurrence probabilities of function calls and the distributions of parameter values \cite{koziolek2005operational}.
 In other words, the OP is a Probability Density Function over the whole input domain $D$, and returns the probability of $\textbf{x}\in D$ being selected as the next random input.
 Later, we formally define the reliability metric of a DRL policy in a given environment, considering the OP.